Meserenko/Case_Study_Cyclist/README.md

 3. How can Cyclistic use digital media to influence casual riders to become members?
 Moreno has assigned you the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?
+# Prepare
+I used Cyclistic’s historical trip data to analyze and identify trends.
+Download the previous 12 months of Cyclistic trip data [here]([url](https://divvy-tripdata.s3.amazonaws.com/index.html)).
+(Note: The datasets have a different name because Cyclistic is a fictional company.
+For the purposes of this case study, the datasets are appropriate and will enable me to answer the business questions.
+The data has been made available by Motivate International Inc. under this [license]([url](https://divvybikes.com/data-license-agreement)).)
+This is public data that can be used to explore how different customer types are using Cyclistic bikes.
+# Analyze & Share
+1. Prepare the Data:

+I ensured consistency in columns, and where necessary, combine them into a single worksheet.
+Then Cleaned and transform the data to make it ready for analysis.

+2. Conduct Descriptive Analysis:

+Run calculations to get a better sense of the data layout.
+For example:
+Calculate the ride_length and day_of_week.

+3. Create a Pivot Table for Quick Insights:

+Calculate the average ride_length for members vs. casual riders:
+Set rows = member_casual, and Values = Average of ride_length.
+Analyze average ride_length by day of the week:
+Use columns = day_of_week, rows = member_casual, and Values = Average of ride_length.
+Count the number of rides by day of the week:
+Add Count of trip_id to Values.

+4. Explore Seasonal Data:

+Open another file and repeat the descriptive analysis steps for data from different seasons.
+Make some initial observations about how trends change over time.
+Merge Data for a Full-Year View:

+Once I’ve worked with the individual spreadsheets, I merge them into a comprehensive full-year dataset.
+I use the chosen analysis tool for this—whether it’s a spreadsheet, a database with SQL, or R Studio.

+5.Export a Summary File:

+After finalizing my analysis, I export a summary file for further exploration or reporting.

+# Share
+First I analyze total rides by casual & members